DLXPlugins/insta-admin/readme.txt

 * Copy (allows text sharing)
 * Email (allows text sharing)

-= How can I customize the look of Highlight and Share? =
+= How can I customize the look of InstaAdmin Landing Page? =

 Several ways.
 There are several built-in themes, and you have the oppotunity to <a href="https://docs.dlxplugins.com/v/highlight-and-share/getting-started/changing-themes-and-appearance/configuring-a-custom-theme">completely customize a custom theme</a>.